miickel/ultimate-machine-web/src/pages/articles/730-days-of-running-every-day.md

 Plotting pace together with stride length is quite interesting.
 The pace is inverted, so lower is faster.
 Almost all my runs have been slow.
+My stride length has intentionally been kept low, in order to reduce strain.

 These calendar heat maps plot the running duration in minutes over two years.
 It sure is satisfying to know that none of those days are blank!